VSA Frequently Asked Questions

 The $50 ($100 for international applicants) application fee is nonrefundable for all applicants.
 Once the student is admitted and placed in a ranked course, an email notice will be sent.
 A nonrefundable 20% tuition deposit is due within one week of receiving notification of admission and is required to hold the spot for the admitted student.
 If no tuition deposit is paid during this time, the student forfeits their space in that course.
 A student who has been admitted into the program but not placed in any course will remain on the waiting list and will not be asked to submit a tuition deposit unless placement in a course can be offered.

 A student who withdraws from the program after submitting the 20% nonrefundable tuition deposit will receive a tuition refund for any amount paid above the deposit amount if VSA is notified before the tuition deadline.
-No refunds will be granted after the tuition deadline for the session.
+No refunds will be granted after the tuition deadline for the session, including if a student must leave early from VSA.
 Please visit the VSA Tuition and Financial Assistance webpage for specific dates and deadlines.